diaspd/job-calculator/README.md

 ## 🔖 Layout

 You can view the project layout through [this link](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning).
-It is necessary to have an account in the [Figma](https://figma.com) to access it .
+It is necessary to have an account in the [Figma](https://figma.com) to access it.

 ## :memo: Licença